cocopo-codes/cocopo-codes.github.io/index.md

 #### Welcome

+Coco has authored articles on quality assurance, data engineering, comics, video games, tv, and handwriting that have garnered over half a million views.
+She has written technical documentation and onboarding curriculum that increased learning materials for data, software, and quality assurance engineers by 200%.
+Coco creates useful, well-architected technical documentation and How-To guides as well as engaging, challenging review content.

 Thank you for visiting Coco's portfolio.
 This is a curated list of Coco's written works from around the web, organized by topic.

 ## Technology